 Make yourself cosy in this lovely 17th-century inn, an atmospheric confection of exposed beams, flagstone floors, oak furniture and open fireplaces.
 Shakespeare supped here with fellow playwright-poets Michael Drayton and Ben Jonson, though alas, it’s also said the Bard contracted pneumonia on his way back to Stratford in the rain.
 The roads are much better today and your hosts can always call you a taxi if needed, so relax.
 Tasty dishes here include homemade lasagne or locally sourced sirloin steak.

 Rumour has it that Shakespeare married Anne Hathaway in 1582 in the church attached to Billesley Manor, and his granddaughter, Elizabeth Nash, was married here in 1646.
 It’s also said that the Bard penned his comedy As You Like It at what is now Billesley Manor Hotel & Spa.
-You’ll find more to tease your imagination in the Shakespeare Suite: a hidden ‘crawl space’ above the fireplace, probably used to hide valuables during times of strife like the English Civil War.
+In the Shakespeare Suite you’ll find more to tease your imagination in the form of a hidden ‘crawl space’ above the fireplace, probably used to hide valuables during times of strife like the English Civil War.
 Lots of mysteries to ponder as you kick back in this superb luxury hotel.

 This spectacular neo-Gothic mansion in 40 acres of parkland is the perfect haven to escape and chill.
 Ettington was once owned by the Shirley family, who for a while leased the manor to the Underhills, who in turn were friends of Shakespeare, and so Will became part of Ettington’s social scene, probably hunting here too.
 Incidentally, the Bard referred to the death of Sir Hugh Shirley – “valiant Shirley” – at the Battle of Shrewsbury (1403) in his history play King Henry IV, Part I.